Background Information

 In this Policy reference to “Personal Information/Data” incudes the meaning of “Sensitive Information unless stated otherwise.

 Unsolicited Personal Information – is information received by Scientia where the Scientia has taken no active step to collect the information.
-This usually happens by unauthorized disclosure of a third party (e.g. information send in a misdirected email).
+This usually happens by unauthorized disclosure of a third party (e.g. information sent in a misdirected email).

 Exempted from the requirements of the Privacy Act is the collection, holding, use or disclosure of personal information that is considered a Scientia employee record, which contains personal information related to the employment of an employee, and which is held by Scientia.
 These records may include the employee’s health information, information about the engagement, training, performance, termination, terms and conditions of the employment (Act 7B3).